nHunter0/Dynamic-VCA/README.md

 # Quantitative Trading Dashboard

 A full-stack quantitative trading analysis platform that combines traditional technical indicators with AI/ML predictions for enhanced market analysis.
+Designed to Value Cost Average (VCA) ASX stocks.
+Developed to maximize long-term investment returns through systematic, data-driven decision making.
+(Rather than DCA like a noob)

 ## Table of Contents